microsoft/aroworkshop/_entries/03-10 aso-blobstore.md

     Or, if you'd rather not live on the edge, feel free to download it first.

-    > Note: You could also connect your cluster to Azure ARC and use the [KeyVault extension](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/tutorial-akv-secrets-provider)
+    > Note: Instead, you could connect your cluster to Azure ARC and use the [KeyVault extension](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/tutorial-akv-secrets-provider)

 1. Create an Azure Key Vault in the resource group we created using the ASO above.